iviviano/Algorithms/Isaac Homework/Abstractions Exam 2.md

 >[!note] 4
 Currently, `(parse '(1 + 2))` returns something like `(app-exp (lit-exp 1) (list (var-exp '+) (lit-exp 2)))`.
 To implement infix notation, we want to parse `(1 + 2)` to something like `(app-exp (var-exp '+) (list (lit-exp 1) (lit-exp 2)))`.
 So, in the list cases of parse, we should add a condition to check if `(cadr input)` is one of the infix procedures.
 Then, check the syntax and parse input to `(app-exp (var-exp (cadr input)) (map parse (list* (car input) (cddr input)))`.
 Then, infix applications are parsed to the equivalent of the prefix application, so they may be evaluated the same way.
 So, we must only change parse to implement infix operations.
 >
 Since we must change parse for implementation, we need to find a way to remove prefix from the grammar with parse.
 We should add a case to the `list?` cases of parse to check if `(first input)` is an infix procedure.
 This should come after the case added above (it must come after to address inputs such as `(+ eqv? -)`).
-In this case, we should throw an error.
+This case should throw an error.
 >
 The addition of these two cases to the parser will correctly handle inputs such as `(1 + 2)` and `(lt?
 4 2)` in the new grammar.
 I don't think it is possible to handle more complicated inputs like:
 >```{racket}